davedalmao/PowerMonitor/README.md

 <br/>

-# Note
+# Things to Note
-- Runs on startup once installed
+- This app runs on startup (when your device is turned on) once installed